The Five Problems of Irreversibility: First Problem: The Source of Irreversibility in Thermodynamics

-The relation of the second law to irreversibility then depends, as shown by \citetbjps{Uffink2001} in a detailed historical analysis, on its precise formulation.
-In an influential article, \citetbjps{BrownU2001} have argued that the temporal asymmetry of thermodynamics is more fundamental than and logically prior to the second law.
+The relation of the second law to irreversibility depends, as shown by \citet{Uffink2001} in a detailed historical analysis, on its precise formulation.
+In an influential article, \citet{BrownU2001} have argued that the temporal asymmetry of thermodynamics is more fundamental than and logically prior to the second law.
 Therefore, they propose a \ZT{minus first law} that should be added to the standard set of laws.
 It states that for each isolated system there exists a unique state of equilibrium that it will spontaneously enter.
 The time-asymmetry of \textit{thermodynamics} (in contrast to statistical mechanics) then arises from the notion of equilibrium states, since these are spontaneously reached but not left without external intervention.

-The distinction between the second and the minus first law, and the question where exactly irreversibility is to be located, is very important for providing a microscopic foundation of irreversible processes.
-At least, if we wish to find the microscopic origin of irreversibility, we need to first clarify whether we mean by \ZT{irreversibility} time-reversal-noninvariance or irrecoverability.
-This has been made clear in the discussion of this problem by \citetbjps{Luczak2017}.
+The distinction between the second and the minus first law, and the question where exactly irreversibility is to be located, is very important for providing a microscopic foundation of irreversible processes. \citet[p.
+316]{Uffink2001} distinguishes between different meanings of \ZT{irreversibility}, namely \ZT{time-reversal-noninvariance} (there is a process allowed by a theory whose time-reversal is not allowed) and \ZT{irrecoverability} (a transition from a state $A$ to a state $B$ cannot be fully undone).
+This distinction has also been employed by \citet{Luczak2017}.
 He claims that minus first and the second law are logically independent statements.
 The minus first law predicts that systems initially in a nonequilibrium state will irreversibly approach an equilibrium state, where \ZT{irreversible} means \ZT{time-reversal-noninvariant}.
 The second law, on the other hand, is concerned with transitions between equilibrium states, which can be irreversible in the sense of \ZT{making the initial state irrecoverable}.
 Statistical mechanics, he concludes, should aim at giving a microscopic underpinning to both the minus first and the second law, which requires two different solutions given that we have two different problems.

+Clarifying the location of irreversibility within thermodynamics is thus important in order to decide what precisely we seek an explanation for.
+Since in this work we are interested in what DDFT can offer, we should therefore ask whether DDFT is related to the second or to the minus first law.
+As shown by \citet[p.
+2348]{Munakata1994}, the deterministic DDFT \eqref{trddft} possesses the H-theorem